 - All varieties of hemp authorized for industrial and commercial purposes are regulated and appear on a list.

 - Whatever the variety, hemp flowers or leaves are not authorized for marketing.
 Only seeds and fibers can be used.

-- Manufacturers and sellers of products containing CBD do not have the right to it claim therapeutic properties or indicate that it is a drug.
+- Manufacturers and sellers of products containing CBD do not have the right to it claim therapeutic virtues or indicate that it is a drug.

 - It is also prohibited to advertise the therapeutic properties of CBD except drugs authorized by the ANSM or the Commission European.

-- CBD products should not contain THC, regardless of the amount.
-When we talk about 0.2% THC, it is a threshold of presence in the plant itself and not in the finished product.
+- CBD products should not contain THC in any amount.
+Indeed, when we talk about a rate of 0.3% THC, it is a threshold of presence in the plant itself and not in the finished product.

 It is on this last point that physical traders offering cannabidiol may have had concerns with French justice.
-Many of these “coffee shops” highlighted the low THC content in their products (less than 0.2%, therefore) and not in the plant itself.
-We recall, in France, the presence of THC in finished products is prohibited.
+Many of these “coffee-shops” highlighted the low THC content in their products (less than 0.3% therefore) and not in the plant itself.
+We remind you, in France, the presence of THC in finished products is prohibited.

 The guarantees of Weedy

 Our products are vacuum packed and sealed in neutral envelopes in order to guarantee you maximum discretion.
-They are delivered in 72 hours, last deadline and you will have no customs concerns because the products benefit from European law on the free movement of goods within the member countries of the EU.
+They are delivered in 72 hours, last deadline and you will have no customs concerns because the products benefit from European law on the free movement of goods within EU member countries.
 We guarantee you 100% legal products with respect to European law and quality.

 In the event of non-conformity of a product sold, it may be returned to the company Weedy who will take it back, exchange it or reimburse it.
 All complaints, requests for exchange or reimbursement must be made electronically to the following address: sav @weedy.
 Fr, within a maximum of thirty days after delivery.